 Creatinine and creatinine clearance blood tests

-The rate of blood flow through the kidneys is the glomerular filtration rate, or GFR.
-(The glomeruli are microscopic bundles of blood vessels inside nephrons, and are crucial parts of the filtering system.
+The rate of blood flowing through the kidneys is the glomerular filtration rate, or GFR.
+The glomeruli are microscopic bundles of blood vessels inside nephrons, and are important parts of the filtering system.

 Understanding an abnormal creatinine test result